Josephvs96/BluePeak-Budget-Backend/README.md

 - /login

-  - POST : Sends a login request to check if the user exists and if the provided cridentials are correct.
+  - POST : Sends a login request to check if the user exists and if the provided credentials are correct.

     _make sure to include the following json object in request body:_